VoltAgent/ai-agent-platform/README.md

 ### ✅ Deployment Flexibility

-**What you need:** You need to deploy to Node.js servers, serverless platforms like Vercel, edge networks like Cloudflare Workers, or mix on-prem and cloud—without rewriting code.
+You need to deploy to Node.js servers, serverless platforms like Vercel, edge networks like Cloudflare Workers, or mix on-prem and cloud—without rewriting code.

 **VoltAgent provides:** `@voltagent/server-hono` for standalone Node servers, `@voltagent/serverless-hono` for Vercel/Netlify/AWS Lambda, edge-compatible adapters for Cloudflare Workers, Docker/Kubernetes deployment guides, and environment-specific memory strategies.